neurobagel/documentation/docs/user_guide/config.md

           openssl rand -hex 16
           ```

-    - (Optional) Change the location of your password files to a more secure directory path using the variable `NB_GRAPH_SECRETS_PATH`
+    - (Optional) Change the location of your password files to a more secure directory using the variable `NB_GRAPH_SECRETS_PATH`.

     ??? info "Passwords are handled as Docker secrets"